DangNguyenTranNgoc/Data-Engineering-Project/README.md

 Command `python -m dep.crawler.stock_price -i aaa`

-- Crawl from the latest date in DB to the latest date in website
+- Crawl from the date input to the latest date in website

-Example: In the DB, the latest day is 2021-10-20 and the latest date in website is 2021-11-20.
+Example: User input 2021-10-20 and the latest date in website is 2021-11-20.
 It'll gather all the stock price data of the company from 2021-10-21 to 2021-11-20.

-Command `python -m dep.crawler.stock_price -l -i aaa`
+Command `python -m dep.crawler.stock_price -i aaa --from-date 20-10-2021`

 For more infomation and usage, run `python -m dep.crawler.stock_price -h`